Business Plan Preparation Guide

 You'll need to back up your points with as much evidence and research as possible (especially if you want to secure funding).
 Try and look at your writing objectively as you scribble down notes.
 Picture how people could challenge your points and try and prepare for every eventuality.

-Your detailed research will not only help you develop a considered business plan, but it will also help you gauge whether your offering is realistic.
+Your detailed market research not only helps you develop a considered business plan, but it will also help you gauge whether your offering is realistic.

 As the driving force behind your business, you should ask yourself the question "why would someone invest in me?"
 After all, your business offering is only half the battle.
-Your passion, integrity and professionalism are what sets you apart in business, so think about how you can communicate this in the Biography appendices.
+Your passion, integrity and professionalism are what sets you apart in business, so think about how you can communicate your profile in the biography appendices.

 What are your colleagues bringing to the business?
 Make sure you write down their experience and specialisms, and how they'll make a difference long-term.